NonlinearIdeas/Map-Tiler/README.md

 3. Verify they are an even multiple of the tileWidth and tileHeight.

 4. Chop up the images into a tileset of tileWidth x tileHeight size, removing duplicates.
 Duplicates are checked based on the eight cardinal "flips" that Tiled uses (flipX, flipY, flipDiagonal).
-It will also remove transparent tiles.

 5. Generate an output tileset (named as an input).